1. FRIENDSHIP – What makes a true friend?

 Explain to the children that they are now going to share their ideas across the class.

-Invite the children, one at a time, to give their answer to the question.
+Invite them, one at a time, to give their answer to the question.
 Clarify the question where needed and help them to build their understanding – agreeing and disagreeing with the ideas they are airing.
 Encourage them to listen carefully to each other so that they can appreciate other points of view and learn more about what they need to know to answer the question.
 After everyone has had an opportunity to participate, thank the children for their contributions.

 Finally, ask the children to draw the friend they first thought of at the beginning of the session and write five words that make them a true friend, e.g., kind, thoughtful, adventurous.